 Beth El, Berkeley: Green Building Project List

-The essence of this building complex harkens back to the words of Rabbi Alan Lew, Rabbi Emeritus of Temple Beth Sholom, San Francisco:
+The essence of our building complex recalls the words of Rabbi Alan Lew, Rabbi Emeritus of Temple Beth Sholom, San Francisco:

 “We are formed by the places we inhabit; their shapes become the shapes of our souls.

 ‘You are welcome here,

 you are about to enter a different kind of